charliearlie/cinephiles/README.md

 ![alt text](http://i.imgur.com/kmcY5HV.png)

+**This is an old codebase and not reflective of my current abilities**

 **The final website and API have now been taken down.**

 This is a repository of Charlie Waite and Lorenzo Koundouris